Media Services v3 frequently asked questions

 Media Services v3 live encoding does not yet support inserting video or image slates during live stream.

 Customers often wonder whether they should use AES encryption or a DRM system.
-The primary difference between the two systems is that with AES encryption the content key is transmitted to the client over TLS so that the key is encrypted in transit but without any additional encryption ("in the clear").
-As a result, the key used to decrypt the content is accessible to the client player and can be viewed in a network trace on the client in plain text.
-An AES-128 clear key encryption is suitable for use cases where the viewer is a trusted party (for example, encrypting corporate videos distributed within a company to be viewed by employees).
+The main difference between the two systems is that with AES encryption, the content key is transmitted to the client over TLS so that the key is encrypted in transit but without any additional encryption ("in the clear").
+As a result, the key that's used to decrypt the content is accessible to the client player and can be viewed in a network trace on the client in plain text.
+AES-128 clear key encryption is suitable for use cases where the viewer is a trusted party (for example, encrypting corporate videos distributed within a company to be viewed by employees).

 For more information, see Protect your content by using Media Services dynamic encryption.

-- For production, you need to have a Secure Token Services (STS) (web service) which issues JWT token upon an HTTPS request.
-For test, you could use the code shown in GetTokenAsync method defined in Program.cs.
+For production, you need to have Secure Token Service (that is, a web service), which issues a JWT token upon an HTTPS request.
+For test, you can use the code shown in the

-- For an example of a player based on Azure Media Player using such JWT token, see https://aka.ms/amtest (expand "player_settings" link to see the token input).
+For an example of running STS with either a symmetric key or an asymmetric key, see the JWT tool.
+For an example of a player based on Azure Media Player using such a JWT token, see the Azure media test tool.
+(Expand the player_settings link to see the token input.)

-In STS, depending on user profile, add different claims (such as "Premium User", "Basic User", "Free Trial User").
+The correct approach is to use Secure Token Service.
+In STS, depending on the user profile, add different claims (such as "Premium User," "Basic User," "Free Trial User").
 With different claims in a JWT, the user can see different contents.
-Of course, for different content/asset, the ContentKeyPolicyRestriction will have the corresponding RequiredClaims.
+For different contents or assets,

 Use Azure Media Services APIs for configuring license/key delivery and encrypting your assets (as shown in this sample).